lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 The ``autosize`` entry is a JSON string whose value is ``"true"`` or ``"false"``.
 If any HVAC system has ``"autosize": "true"``, Spawn invokes the EnergyPlus zone sizing calculation.
 Spawn uses the results for each system whose value is ``"true"`` and for the zones assigned to that system.
-Systems whose value is ``"false"`` retain default sizing values.
+Systems whose value is ``"false"`` receive the Spawn-supplied placeholder values described below.

 We will now describe how to the exchanged variables are configured.